If your teeth seem to overlap or be too close together, it’s important to have…

 Pickles are the worst nightmare for a tooth.
 Mixing vinegar and veggies sounds tasty but the presence of strong acidic vinegar poses serious risk to your teeth.
 In the absence of proper oral hygiene, enamel erosion is inevitable.

 These ten foods aren’t the only bad foods for your teeth, remember these guidelines in general as you choose what to eat, and how to maintain your oral hygiene in your daily life.
-If you have any questions about diet and your teeth, ask your local Northglenn dentist what their suggestions are, and they’ll be glad to help you!
+If you have any questions about diet and your teeth, ask your local Northglenn Dental Office what their suggestions are, and they’ll be glad to help you!